ckeditor/ckeditor4-docs/guides/plugin_sdk/sample/README.md

 		}
 	});

-All CKEditor plugins are created by using the CKEDITOR.plugins.add method.
+All CKEditor plugins are created by using the {@linkapi CKEDITOR.plugins.add CKEDITOR.plugins.add} method.
 This method should contain the plugin name &mdash; `'timestamp'` &mdash; and the plugin logic placed inside the {@link CKEDITOR.pluginDefinition#init init} function that is called upon the initialization of the editor instance.